 As winter weather visits us once again, so does the problem of winter skin—that dreaded skin dryness on the face, hands, and feet.
 For many of us, winter skin means more than just an uncomfortable, tight, dry feeling: our skin becomes so moisture-deficient it begins to chap, flake, and even crack.
+And don’t forget that even in winter we need to protect our skin from the sun.
+Here are some tips to protect your skin during winter.

 “The low outdoor humidity and the dry, heated indoor air combine to rob the moisture content from our skin,” said Dr. Michael A. Smith, MD, senior health scientist with Life Extension, one of the world’s leading organizations dedicated to extending the healthy human life span.
 “This moisture loss not only results in dryness and cracking, it also can contribute to the development of fine lines and wrinkles on the complexion.”